• Search Keywords

 TV Drama Production

-Production investment is intended primarily to assist in the professional development of First Nations Australian key creatives, as well as to provide opportunities for Aboriginal and Torres Strait Islander filmmakers who have demonstrated extraordinary talent to extend their vision and their skills.
+Production investment is intended primarily to assist in the professional development of Australian Aboriginal and Torres Strait Islander key creatives, as well as to provide opportunities for First Nations Australian screen content makers who have demonstrated extraordinary talent to extend their vision and their skills.

 What funding is available?